-- Preview Email Newsletter

 First Candle Urges CDC to Extend PRAMS Data Collection Authority to Protect Infant Health (10)

 WASHINGTON, Feb.
 2 -- First Candle, a national nonprofit organization focused on eliminating sleep-related infant deaths, has expressed strong support in a public comment letter to the U.S. Centers for Disease Control and Prevention (CDC) for the extension of data collection authority for the Pregnancy Risk Assessment Monitoring System (PRAMS).
-The letter urges the CDC to maintain this vital program, which serves as an essential tool for monitoring maternal and infant health outcomes across the more ST
+The letter urges the CDC to maintain this vital program, which serves as an essential tool for monitoring maternal and infant health outcomes across the United States.

 Gallatin Wildlife Association Raises Concerns Over U.S. Forest Service's Post-Fire Recovery Proposal (10)